OptimalDecisions/sports-analytics-foundations/tech-tools/vs-code.md

 ## Step 1 - Download VS Code
 - **[Instructions to Download VS Code](https://code.visualstudio.com/)**

-## Connect git to your VS Code Editor
+You will want to connect git to your VS Code Editor, so that you can use git command while editing your files.
+(If you prefer not to use these, then you can use the [Github Desktop](https://desktop.github.com/) to interact with GitHub.)

 ## Step 2 - Download VS Code